-15.2.
+b.
 Managed Moves

-15.2.1.
+i.
 A managed move is used to initiate a process which leads to the transfer of a child to another mainstream school permanently.
-This is dependent on local schools having the
+This is dependent on local schools having the capacity to receive children under this process, which is not always the case.
+For this reason, managed moves may not be on offer in all geographical areas.

-- capacity to receive children under this process, which is not always the case.
-For this reason, managed moves may not be on offer in all geographical areas. - 15.2.2.
+- ii.
 Managed moves should be voluntary and agreed with all parties involved, including the parents and the admission authority of the new school.
-Managed moves should only occur when it is in the pupil's best interests. - 15.2.3.
+Managed moves should only occur when it is in the pupil's best interests. - iii.
 If a child attends a managed move as an alternative to permanent exclusion, but the managed move is unsuccessful, the home academy cannot then issue a retrospective permanent exclusion.
 The home academy must review the child's needs and either accommodate these within the home academy or seek alternative provision.